salaboy/platforms-on-k8s/chapter-2/README.md

 helm show all oci://docker.io/salaboy/conference-app --version v1.0.0
 ```

 Check that all the application pods are up and running.
-Notice that if your internet connection is slow it might take a while for the application to start.
-Since the application's services depend on some infrastructure components (Redis, Kafka, PostgreSQL), these components needs to start and be ready for the services to connect.
-Components like Kakfa are quite heavy with around 335+ MB, PostgreSQL 88+ MB, and Redis 35+ MB.
+Notice that if your internet connection is slow, it might take a while for the application to start.
+Since the application's services depend on some infrastructure components (Redis, Kafka, PostgreSQL), these components need to start and be ready for the services to connect.
+Components like Kakfa are quite heavy, with around 335+ MB, PostgreSQL 88+ MB, and Redis 35+ MB.

-Eventually you should see something like this, it can take a few minutes:
+Eventually, you should see something like this, It can take a few minutes:

 ```
 kubect get pods